Promotion and Sales

 UCB complies with all applicable laws, regulations and industry codes, e.g., Directive of the European Parliament, EFPIA, IFPMA and PhRMA, among others.

 UCB’s interactions with healthcare professionals focus on providing and exchanging information with the ultimate objective of enabling healthcare professionals to select the most appropriate treatment for their patients.
 These interactions are based on standards of ethics, integrity and fair market value.

 In 2017, no substantiated customer data privacy complaints were identified and no breaches or loss of customer data have been reported or identified through internal monitioring and audit activities.

 Promotional, press and scientific communication relating to our compounds and products are submitted to the global or local promotional scientific review committees, with members duly trained.

-In 2016, a total of 1 004 global communications were reviewed.
-UCB has internal processes for deciding how to respond to each and every request.
+In 2017, a total of 853 global communications were reviewed.
+UCB has internal processes to respond to each and every unsolicited medical information request.